benjamin421/thebenjamin/content/syllabus.md

 Last Updated: July 2023
 {{< /lead >}}

-The following is a compilation of the resources I have studied to learn what I've felt necessary to guide my [research]({{< ref "research" >}}).
+The following is a compilation of the resources I have used to learn what I've felt necessary to guide my [research]({{< ref "research" >}}).
 The subjects covered here span biology, physics and the more narrow disciplines inbetween.

 Everything here is limited to what I've consumed.
 I wouldn’t recommend anything that I haven’t personally spent time with.
 That being said, there are a **ton** of great resources out there these days, so this list is far from exhaustive.

 I didn't include any 'popular science' books here, but if you'd like to browse the higher level things I've read, you can check out my book list [here]({{< ref "books" >}}).

-If you have questions one any of the below, or want to talk about something here you've read, [send me a note](mailto:me@benjmainbanderson.com).
+If you have questions on any of the below, or want to talk about something here you've read, [send me a note](mailto:me@benjmainbanderson.com).

 ## Textbooks
 *In order of what I read.*